mattermost/docs/source/administration/mmctl-cli-tool.rst

    # if you are changing your own password, you need to provide the current one
    $ mmctl user change-password my-username --current current-password --password new-password

-   # you can ommit these flags to introduce them interactively
+   # You can omit these flags to introduce them interactively
    $ mmctl user change-password my-username
    Are you changing your own password?
 (YES/NO): YES Current password: